goloop/t13n/README.md

 The transliteration of the line is done by dividing the line into several parts and performing their transliteration in separate goroutines.

-By default, the number of threads is set as the number of CPU cores.
-But you can specify the number of threads by changing the value of the ParallelTasks global variable.
+By default, the number of threads is set as one.
+But you can set the number of threads use `Together` method.

-Strings shorter than 256 characters are transliterated in one stream regardless of ParallelTasks settings.
+Strings shorter than 256 characters are transliterated in one stream regardless of Together settings.

 ```go
 package main